juszczakn/Pyautoscan/README.md

 + pywinauto (tested with 4.2.0)

 ## Running
-Options are listed at the begginning of each file.
-Most take a parameter '-e', followed by the path the the executable you wish to run.
+Options are listed at the begginning of each file, and can be listed with -h or --help.
+Most take a parameter -e, followed by the path the the executable you wish to run.
 ```sh
 python <scriptname> <options>
 ```